Nynuphar/IDEAL-doc/docs/source/letter.rst

 Generate serial letters based on a template letter
 ########################################################################################################

 This section enables you to generate serial letters using a customizable template.
-Simply import your template, and IDEAL will automatically personalize each letter with relevant details from the database, for multiple patients, facilitating bulk communication to patients, medical staff, etc.
+Simply import your template, and CHIL will automatically personalize each letter with relevant details from the database, for multiple patients, facilitating bulk communication to patients, medical staff, etc.

 We offer a :ref:`customizable template letter <TempRef>` that you can easily edit and use to generate personalized serial letters.